Knot invariants and higher representation theory I: diagrammatic and geometric categorification of tensor products: Categorification of quantum groups

 Just as Lauda's categorification of $\mathfrak{sl}_2$ acts on a ``flag category,'' this parabolic categorification acts on a ``quiver flag category,'' which can be thought of as arising from Zheng's construction \cite{Zheng2008} if one only quotients out by the thick subcategory for the vertex $i$.
-While this geometric perspective can be made precise for symmetric Kac-Moody algebras (as we discuss in Section \ref{sec:quiver-varieties}), we wish to give a proof for all symmetrizable types, and thus will give a completely algebraic construction.
+While this geometric perspective can be made precise for symmetric Kac-Moody algebras, we wish to give a proof for all symmetrizable types, and thus will give a completely algebraic construction.

 For ease, we let $m_\mu^j=\om_j^\vee(\la-\mu)$, where $\om_i^\vee:\rola\to \Z$ is the linear function sending $\al_i$ to 1, and all other simple roots to 0.
 As usual, we let $\Lambda(\bp)$ be the algebra of symmetric polynomials on an alphabet $\bp$, and let $e_i(\bp),h_i(\bp)$ denote the elementary and complete symmetric polynomials of degree $i$.
 Let Now consider the polynomial in $\tilde{\bLa}_\mu$ given by